hynek/stamina/docs/tutorial.md

         resp.raise_for_status()
 ```

+## Retry One Function or Method Call

-If you want to retry just one function call, *stamina* comes with an even easier way in the shape of {class}`stamina.RetryingCaller` and {class}`stamina.AsyncRetryingCaller`:
+If you want to retry just one function or method call, *stamina* comes with an even easier way in the shape of {class}`stamina.RetryingCaller` and {class}`stamina.AsyncRetryingCaller`:

 ```python
 def do_something_with_url(url, some_kw):